 Except for Twin Mirror, whose protracted development cycle and late shift away from the episodic formula resulted in a mangled final product, the first game is, in many ways, the worst.

-Of course, some of this is a matter of personal preference.
-Life is Strange isn’t universally regarded as the weakest in the series.
-However, there is more to it than that.
-Despite being the book’s weakest entry, Chloe Price still holds a special place in my heart because she’s one of the most memorable characters in the series.
+Personal preferences certainly play a role, as Life is Strange isn’t universally considered the weakest in the series.
+However, there’s more to it than meets the eye.
+Despite its position as the series’ supposedly weakest entry, Chloe Price holds a special place in my heart as one of the most unforgettable characters.

-In 2015, when the game first came out, I was still trying to figure out my sexuality and identity, and Chloe was a big part of that.
+Back in 2015, when the game first debuted, I was navigating the complexities of my sexuality and identity, and Chloe played a significant role in that journey.

-Even though I’ve lived a different life than the protagonists of Life is Strange 2, who find themselves in a situation exacerbated by racial tensions, three years later, I still found it easier to empathize with a white girl struggling with her identity.
+Even though my life experiences differ from those of the protagonists in Life is Strange 2, who grapple with a situation intensified by racial tensions, three years later, I still find it easier to relate to a white girl wrestling with her identity.

 Life is Strange’s Max Caulfield demonstrates her abilities.